luiarthur/ts_AMS223/hw/final/tex/ts_final.md

 \label{fig:root}
 \endmyfig

+Note that I used $q=15$ because the partial autocorrelation of the of the data seemed to start tapper off at 15 lags.
+(In reality I would use a greater number of lags, but settled on 15 to reduce computation time.)
+Figure \ref{fig:pacf} shows the partial autocorrelation of the data.

+\beginmyfig
+\includegraphics[height=0.5\textwidth]{img/pacf.pdf}
+\caption{Partial autocorrelation function of UCSC data.}
+\label{fig:pacf}
+\endmyfig

 Figure \ref{fig:M3} summarizes the forecast distribution $(y_{T+12}|D_T)$.
 The dotted line represents the posterior mean and the red region is the accompanying 90\% credible interval.
 For comparison, the distribution